Christopher Eccleston: Other work (2005–2010)

-Eccleston was cast as John Lennon in a BBC production called Lennon Naked which aired in the UK on 23 June 2010, with Eccleston playing the title role, and Naoko Mori, who had previously appeared with him in Doctor Who, as Yoko Ono.
-In November 2010, Eccleston starred in the first episode of BBC One anthology drama Accused.
-He won an International Emmy Award for his role.
+Eccleston played musician John Lennon in the 2010 BBC television film Lennon Naked, alongside Naoko Mori as Yoko Ono and Andrew Scott as Paul McCartney.
+The same year, Eccleston starred opposite Panjabi in a short film called The Happiness Salesman.
+In November 2010, he starred in the episode "Willy's Story" of Jimmy McGovern's BBC One anthology drama Accused, for which he won an International Emmy Award.
 In May 2011, he starred as Joseph Bede in The Shadow Line, a seven-part television drama serial for BBC Two.